-Breaking down chickens can be a messy job, especially if you’re doing a few at a time, so I like to set a plastic cutting board in a rimmed baking sheet to catch any drips before they run all over my countertop.
+Breaking down chickens can be a messy job, especially if you’re doing a few at a time, so I like to set a plastic cutting board—we like OXO's Good Grips plastic boards, but see our review of plastic cutting boards for the complete set of recommendations—in a rimmed half-sheet pan to catch any drips before they run all over my countertop.

 Fish Prep Station

-Unlike chicken, preparing fish is not as messy of a task, so I skip the protection of a sheet tray and instead simply secure a plastic cutting board with a wet cloth towel.
-Depending on how you are preparing your fish you’ll need different tools, but it’s useful to have a fillet knife or deba, utility or paring knife, as well as a set of fish tweezers.
+Preparing fish is not as messy of a task as breaking down chicken, so I skip the protection of a sheet tray and instead simply secure a plastic cutting board with a wet cloth towel.

-A small container with water is great for dipping tweezers into to quickly rinse pin bones off the tip.
+A small container with water is great for dipping tweezers into to quickly rinse pin bones off the tips.
 It’s also good to keep a scrap container nearby to collect the heads and bones for fish stock or fumet.
-Gloves again help me get a secure grip on the fish, while a parchment-lined rimmed baking sheet for the prepped fish keeps the board clean.
+Here again, gloves help me get a secure grip on the fish, while a parchment-lined rimmed baking sheet for the prepped fish keeps the board clean.

-If you’re anything like me, then you know what it feels like to start a recipe with a simple three-step breading procedure only to lose focus and devolve into a primitive dough-fisted monster.
-Good breading technique tells you to always keep one hand dry—for flour-ing and crumb-ing—and another wet—for picking up the unbreaded items and dipping into egg wash.
-This divide and conquer approach allows you to bread all day without fish-fingering yourself.
+If you’re anything like me, you know what it feels like to start a recipe with a simple three-step breading procedure, only to lose focus and devolve into a primitive dough-fisted monster.
+Good breading technique tells you to always keep one hand dry, for flouring and crumb-ing, and another wet, for picking up the un-breaded items and dipping into the egg wash.
+This divide-and-conquer approach allows you to bread all day without fish-fingering yourself.

 You can avoid, or at least minimize, burying your fingers in breading by starting with an organized setup.
-I line up bowls of flour, egg wash, and breadcrumb in one row so I can cleanly move from left to right.
-I keep the stuff I’m about to bread close by, along with a sheet tray with a wire cooling rack or parchment paper for the finished breaded items.
+I line up individual mixing bowls of flour, egg wash, and bread crumbs in one row, so I can cleanly move from left to right.
+I also keep the stuff I’m about to bread close by, along with a sheet tray fitted with a wire cooling rack, or lined with parchment paper, for the finished breaded items.

 Pro Tip!
-I find it helps me keep my wet hand and dry hand in their respective ingredients if I chant to myself...but I've also been known to drink while cooking.
+I find it helps me keep my wet hand and dry hand in their respective ingredients if I chant to myself.
+When you're in this business long enough, you develop weird habits like that.

 Frying at home always has the potential to become very messy, so it’s especially important to keep everything you need close by, with your workflow moving in one direction.
 I like to set myself up to work from the left to the right, with the stuff to be fried hugging the burner on the left and my landing zone directly to the right of the pot of oil, minimizing oil drips, spills, and burns.
 If you’re working on a stovetop, this might mean setting up your landing zone on top of the neighboring burner.